angrydish/tg_bot/README.md

 /search - search file by it's filename, e.g. hashcat = /search hash /sort - sort files in descending order
-/get <number> - download a file by it's number, numbers are given in /list output
+/get <number> - download a file by it's number, numbers are given in /list output /delete <number> - delete a file by it's number, numbers are given in /list output
 ```

 ---